nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

     <strong>Saving existing data</strong> — When saving an item, changes to the items in the nested formset also need to be saved.
   </li>
   <li>
-    <strong>Saving new parent objects</strong> — If the user adds &#8220;parent&#8221; data as well as sub-items (so adding a Building, along with Tenants), the nested form won’t have a reference back to the parent unless we add it ourselves.
+    <strong>Saving new parent objects</strong> — If the user adds "parent" data as well as sub-items (so adding a Building, along with Tenants), the nested form won’t have a reference back to the parent unless we add it ourselves.
   </li>
   <li>
     Finally, the very basic issue of creating the nested formset instance for each parent form.